STAY AHEAD OF THE COLD

 Clean your utensils.

 Keeping your grill brush, spatula, tongs, and other utensils clean is essential to maintaining a properly clean grill.
-Allow them to soak in warm water after each use to remove bits of grease and food, and it will be ready to use for your next barbecue.
+Allow them to soak in warm water after each use to remove bits of grease and food, and they will be ready to use for your next barbecue.

 Store wisely.